MicrosoftDocs/win32/desktop-src/uxguide/top-violations.md

 ---
 title: UX checklist for desktop applications
-description: Here's a collection of some of the important guidelines in UX Guide.
-You can use this as a checklist to make sure your program user interface gets these important items right. ms.assetid: '4705a807-5949-4957-8ea6-70871beaf8e0'
+description: Heres a collection of some of the important guidelines in UX Guide.
+You can use this as a checklist to make sure your program user interface gets these important items right. ms.assetid: 4705a807-5949-4957-8ea6-70871beaf8e0 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # UX checklist for desktop applications